vherolf/labelmaker/README.md

 This code should work under Linux and MacOSX with python 3.4+

+## Installation and running

+Install some virtual environment as venv or (ana)conda

+Switch to the virtual environment and run

+pip install -r requirements.txt

+bash start.sh

+than go in browser to http://localhost:5000

 ## Goals

+make code readable and comment it

-Find a good python library that does most layouting for me, but is flexible so far I have played around with.
+Find a good python library that does most layouting for me, but is flexible

+so far I have played around with.
   - matplotlib
   - weasyprint (as crazy as it sounds - most promissing aproach so far)